The true essence of the Serpent of Eden aka there is something wrong with our minds

 Adam and Eve by Peter Paul Rubens 1628-29.

-In these paintings, Adam and Eve can well be seen as “Heidelbergs” before the hereditary growth disorder spread to the entire species and permanently transformed us into adolescents.
-The serpent depicts the gene defect that will make us human.
-Note that, in Rubens work, the “serpent” is child-headed!
+In this painting, Adam and Eve can well be seen as “Heidelbergs” before the hereditary growth disorder spread to the entire species and permanently transformed us into adolescents.
+The serpent depicts the mysterious factor, the gene defect, that will make us human.
+Note that, in Rubens’s work, the “serpent” is child-headed!
 It is also worth noting that, according to the story, animals belonged to the Garden of Eden and stayed there.
 Therefore, Eden cannot mean anything else but nature.
 That makes sense because that is how we feel about nature: we are outsiders to whom the secret circle of nature is off-limits.
 Accordingly, the biblical expulsion equals culture and civilization, which we have provided only with things appropriate for juvenile understanding.

 The fruit of the tree of the knowledge (of good and evil) teaches the art of judgment.
 It is indeed necessary for children, but not for adults.
 Judgment means more than just the distinction between good and evil.
 It also signifies the difference between ugly and beautiful, existing and non-existing, similar and different, changing and unchanging things.
 It means distinctions measured in numbers, distances, sizes, times, and places.
 It signifies everything we can do by comparing things with each other.
 In other words, it indicates cognition, and that means we are not adults.
 Of course, the distinction between good and evil, or morality, is the most despicable form of understanding.
 Adam and Eve willfully violated the prohibition, even though God reminded them that breaking it would result in death.
 They would be “doomed to die”.
 If we suppose that the Heidelbergs made this mistake, we can say that prophecy was correct—they did die out!
 Or partially, at least, the genetic defect saved the bad apples.